willcrichton/willcrichton.github.io/_posts/2019-06-11-probabilistic-programming-under-the-hood.md

 > The delta distribution assigns all probability to a single value, so the above guide has $$P(fl = 1, ia = 0) = 1.0$$ and all other assignments have zero probability.

-Although this is a valid guide, it's a bad one because it's probability distribution is very different from the `underslept` model.
+Although this is a valid guide, it's a bad one because its probability distribution is very different from the `underslept` model.
 (Although if we conditioned `amount_slept = 8`, it would be a decent guide!)
 How bad is this guide?
 In probability theory, it's common to quantify the difference between two probability distributions through the [KL divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).

 $$
 \begin{align*}